Hunting Knives

 Buck Skinner.
 Illustration courtesy of Buck Knives.

-Whatever knife you choose, it must be kept very sharp--literally sharp enough to shave the hair off of your arm.
-I use a Buck knife sharpening kit, which includes medium and hard Arkansas stones and knife sharpening oil.
-Similar kits are available from other sources--the brand doesn't really matter.
+Whatever knife you choose, it must be kept very sharp; literally sharp enough to shave the hair off of your arm.
+Most hunting knives, which are designed for cutting meat, have a cutting edge sharpened at about a 20-degree angle.
+This is the angle used by Randall, for instance.
+I use a Buck knife sharpening kit, which includes medium and fine Arkansas stones and knife sharpening oil.
+Similar kits are available from other sources; the brand doesn't matter.
 Follow the directions that are supplied with the sharpening set for proper use.

 Sharpening with a stone leaves a smoother, finer edge that stays sharp longer than the other methods I've tried.
 A sharpening steel, for instance, leaves a rough micro "saw tooth" edge that dulls very quickly and must be touched-up constantly.
 That may be acceptable in a butcher shop, but it is a hassle in the field.

 Let me conclude with this observation: sharp knives are safer than dull knives, as they require much less force to cut.
 Most accidents come from trying to force a dull knife to cut by using excessive pressure.
-That is when it is easy to make a mistake and "slip," especially if your hands are bloody.
-Many hunters have seriously cut themselves while field dressing game, and miles from help in a remote area is a bad place to be slicing through your arteries and veins.
-Always be extremely careful--and keep your knife sharp!
+That is when it is easy to make a mistake and slip, especially if your hands are bloody.
+Many hunters have seriously cut themselves while field dressing game and miles from help in a remote area is a bad place to be slicing through your arteries and veins.
+Always be careful and keep your knife sharp!